 That didn't matter to Russell.
 He was the first black player in the league, and Russell felt that Cooper, not him, should be the first African-American inducted.

-After 44 years, that finally happened.
+And then after 44 years, the moment Russell had been waiting for finally happened.
 Cooper, who passed away in 1984, was posthumously inducted into the Naismith Hall of Fame and that prompted Russell to accept his ring.

 Bill Russell played with other Hall of Famers on head coach Red Auerbach's Celtics basketball teams, including KC Jones and Bob Cousy.
 He even had playoff battles against superstar NBA players like Wilt Chamberlain.
 But it was Chuck Cooper who Russell was waiting for.